 The stamp should be the correct size for the doll.

 The font of the barcode is a certain style, and it is usually consistent with other Barbie dolls from that era.
-If you see a different font or style on your vintage Barbie, it could indicate that it’s not authentic.
+Seeing a different font or style on your vintage Barbie could indicate that it’s not authentic.

-Some stamps have an oval shape while others have a square shape; this can also indicate whether or not your doll is authentic.
+Some stamps have an oval shape, while others have a square shape, indicating whether or not your doll is authentic.

 Vintage Barbie styles are always in demand

 The popularity of Barbie Vintage dolls has endured for decades.
-In fact, you can still find vintage Barbie styles in demand today.
+You can still find vintage Barbie styles in demand today.

 The first Barbie was introduced in 1959 and quickly became a classic toy.
-Since then, the doll has been a favorite among girls and collectors alike.
+Since then, the doll has been a favorite among both girls and collectors.

 As an investment, Barbies are also popular with collectors who buy them to resell later at a higher price than their purchase price.
 This type of business model is called resale value investing.